zentrocdot/Bash/README.md

 <p align="justify">I do not use web links to prevent unnecessary Internet traffic.
 Web links are references.</p>

-### :balance_scale: Legal Notice

-<p align="justify">Used common names, trade names, product designations, etc. may be trademarks even without special identification and as such may be subject to local country statutory provisions.</p>

 <hr width="100%" size="2">

 <p align="center">I loved the time when you could get also a hamburger for one euro!</p>